How to Find Rest for Your Soul

 What Soul Rest Looks Like

 Peace underneath chaos.
-Circumstances might still be difficult, but there is settledness beneath the surface.
+Circumstances may still be difficult, but there is settledness beneath the surface.

 Freedom from striving.
 You can work hard without working to prove your worth.
 Effort without desperation.